 Fan Favorite tips

-- The best grilled cheese has a THIN layer of mayo on the grilled-sides of both pieces of bread instead of butter.
-No grease, crispier bread, and meltier cheese! -Alyssa Kevlahan
+The best version has a THIN layer of mayo on the grilled-sides of both pieces of bread instead of butter.
+No grease, crispier bread, and meltier cheese! —Alyssa Kevlahan